theodesp/go-heaps/README.md

 * [Skew Heap](https://en.wikipedia.org/wiki/Skew_heap): A skew heap (or self-adjusting heap) is a heap data structure implemented as a binary tree.
 Skew heaps are advantageous because of their ability to merge more quickly than binary heaps.
 * [Fibonacci Heap](https://en.wikipedia.org/wiki/Fibonacci_heap): a Fibonacci heap is a data structure for priority queue operations, consisting of a collection of heap-ordered trees.
 It has a better amortized running time than many other priority queue data structures including the binary heap and binomial heap.
 * [Binomial Heap](https://www.geeksforgeeks.org/binomial-heap-2/): A Binomial Heap is a collection of Binomial Trees.
 A Binomial Heap is a set of Binomial Trees where each Binomial Tree follows Min Heap property.
 And there can be at most one Binomial Tree of any degree.
+* [Treap Heap](https://en.wikipedia.org/wiki/Treap): A Treap and the randomized binary search tree are two closely related forms of binary search tree data structures that maintain a dynamic set of ordered keys and allow binary searches among the keys.

 ## Usage